FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 **Step 3.1: Preparing MQTT Broker**

 With FlowFuse, you don’t need to set up an MQTT broker separately.
-FlowFuse provides an integrated MQTT broker service, streamlining the entire process.
+FlowFuse provides an integrated MQTT broker service teams and enterprise users, streamlining the entire process.
 To use the broker, you’ll first need to create MQTT clients on the platform.
 These clients are secured with username/password authentication, ensuring that only authorized devices can publish or subscribe to topics.

 **To create MQTT clients:**

-1. Navigate to the FlowFuse platform and click on Broker in the left sidebar.
+1. Navigate to the FlowFuse platform and click on "Broker" in the left sidebar.
 2. In the newly opened interface, click the Create Client button.
 3. Enter a username and password for the client.
 4. Configure topic access control patterns if needed, specifying which topics the client can publish or subscribe to.